 Parking rate, fine & fee adjustments

-At its Regular Meeting on November 16, 2015, Council approved changes to base parking rates, fines and fees consistent with the City-Wide Parking Management Strategy.
-These adjustments were made to promote a balanced transportation system, maintain alignment with transit rates, create a competitive marketplace and to ensure adequate parking reserves are maintained.
+On Nov.
+16, 2015, Council approved changes to base parking rates, fines and fees consistent with the City-Wide Parking Management Strategy.
+These adjustments promote a balanced transportation system, align with transit rates, create a competitive marketplace and maintain adequate parking reserves.

-City Council approved changes to base parking rates at its Regular Meeting on January 27, 2014 and endorsed guiding principles that set the direction for the City-Wide Parking Management Strategy.
-The goals are to improve parking availability, ensure the system continues to pay for itself so that general taxation is not impacted and improve customer service options to residents.
+City Council approved changes to base parking rates on Jan.
+27, 2014 and endorsed guiding principles that set the direction for the City-Wide Parking Management Strategy.
+The goals are to improve parking availability, ensure the system pays for itself so that general taxation is not impacted, and improve customer service options to residents.

-Previously, rates were too low to discourage long-term parking in short-term spaces or to effectively replenish reserve funds to support our parking and transportation infrastructure.
+Old rates were too low to discourage long-term parking in short-term spaces, or to replenish reserve funds to support our parking and transportation infrastructure.
 On-street parking rates had been in effect and unchanged for over 20 years, and were well below market rates and the true cost of providing the service.